 - Partial or total loss of sight or vision

 When an RV collides with your motor vehicle, your injuries could be catastrophic.
 Even if your injuries are temporary, they can still be considered serious.

 What to Do at the RV Accident Scene

 RV accidents can be life-altering.
 If you are up against mounting medical bills or are unable to work after an accident caused by an RV driver’s negligence, you can seek financial compensation through a lawsuit.

-To strengthen your compensation claim, gather evidence and document your injuries as soon as possible.
+To strengthen your compensation claim, gather evidence and document your injuries immediately.
 The following are steps you should take at the scene: